rolando1515/website/README.md

 XXXXXXXXXX ROLAND XXXXXXXXXXXXX

 1. <!DOCTYPE html> - This is a declaration that the document is an HTML document.
 It is not an HTML tag.
 It is an "information" to the browser about what document type to expect.
+2. html - The html element represents the root (top-level element) of an HTML document, so it is also referred to as the root element.
+All other elements must be descendants of this element.

-2. head - The head element contains meta information about the document, like its title, scripts, and style sheets.
+3. head - The head element contains meta information about the document, like its title, scripts, and style sheets.
-3. title - The title element specifies a title for the document.
+4. title - The title element specifies a title for the document.
 The title element is required in an HTML document.
-4. header - The header element represents a group of introductory or navigational aids.
+5. header - The header element represents a group of introductory or navigational aids.
 It may contain some heading elements but also a logo, a search form, an author name, and other elements.
-5. nav - The nav element represents a section of a page whose purpose is to provide navigation links, either within the current document or to other documents.
+6. nav - The nav element represents a section of a page whose purpose is to provide navigation links, either within the current document or to other documents.
 Common examples of navigation sections are menus, tables of contents, and indexes.
-6. footer - The footer element represents a footer for its nearest sectioning content or sectioning root element.
+7. footer - The footer element represents a footer for its nearest sectioning content or sectioning root element.
 A footer typically contains information about the author of the section, copyright data, contact information, links to related documents, and so on.
-7. aside - The aside element represents a portion of a document whose content is only indirectly related to the document's main content.
+8. aside - The aside element represents a portion of a document whose content is only indirectly related to the document's main content.
 Asides are frequently presented as sidebars or call-out boxes.

 XXXXXXXXX NOBERT XXXXXXXXXX